geordgez/geordgez.github.io/_posts/2017-12-18-linkedin-login-skipping-methods.md

 )();
 ```

+Remember to name it something useful.

 ### Quick temporary fix: JavaScript in the Console
-If you don't want to install anything, here's some really simple JavaScript
+If you don't want to install anything, you can paste the JavaScript that does
-that you can paste into your browser console each time:
+the trick into your browser console:

 ```
 document.getElementById('advocate-modal').style.display = "none";